asim-alawfi/auditory-model-publication/README.md

 **Essential steps to run the scripts:**

 1) It is recommended to use the same version of DDE-Biftool that was used for the computations.
-You can download DDE-Biftool from: ...
+You can download DDE-Biftool from: https://github.com/asim-alawfi/DDE-Biftool-Package.git

-2) Download the repository folder called **Matlab-Supporting-Functions-for-Auditory-Model** from: .
+2) Download the repository folder called **Matlab-Supporting-Functions-for-Auditory-Model** from: https://github.com/asim-alawfi/Matlab-Supporting-Functions-for-Auditory-Model.git

 3) The first script you need to run is `branch_of_sympos_original_case_and_threshold_crossing.m`.
 Before running it, make sure to check and set the MATLAB path.
-The path in all these scripts ia:
+The path in all these scripts is set as follows:

    ```matlab
    base = [pwd(), '\..\ddebiftool_snapshot_23October2022\'];